Lee County Mississippi assistance programs.

 St. Luke United Methodist Food Pantry - This church targets the elderly and families with children in the community.
 They provides Lee County residents, who meet the qualifications of the program, with free food baskets.
 The distribution center is open every Thursday from 9 am to 12 pm.
 662-842-6522

-If the two locations above can’t help, then are many other food pantries and assistance programs in Lee County Mississippi.
+If the two locations above can’t help, then are many other food pantries, soup kitchens and assistance programs in Lee County Mississippi.
 Whether a family needs a free meal, box of groceries, or applications to food stamps, help is available.
-There may also be clothes, household cleaning supplies, Christmas programs and more.
-Continue with Lee County food pantries.
+There may also be clothes, household cleaning supplies, Christmas meal programs and more.
+Continue with Lee County free food pantries.